NoraPDev/Property-pricing/README.md

   - Re2.1: The application shall visualize the results of the analysis via plots
   - Re2.2: The application shall describe the results of the analysis via text
 - Re3: The application interface shall not contain more than ten plots on one page
+- Re4: The model must exceed R2 score of 80.

 Safety is not considered in the business requirements, since the application has no impact on the physical world.
 Security is not considered in the business requirements, since the application does not handle private data.